 My chassis is the rolling GDEuro Classic type, in silver.
-I wanted a good contrast with the body colour (black (RAL9005),) and I must admit silver surrounded by black is a good combination to draw the eye to the engineering (as are some other combinations.)
+I wanted a good contrast with the body colour (RAL9005 - black) and I must admit silver surrounded by black is a good combination to draw the eye to the engineering.
 Absolutely blown away with the workmanship...
 Spot on.

-I also considered buying a full or part car cover, but was not ready to commit to any of them as I wasn't fully convinced.
-Apparently some cover properties and GRP are not best-buddies Also, the ones with the flocked inner lining could, after a while, have dust and grit embedded into the fibres and of which could scratch the surface, so not going there yet either.
-I will be looking into this more when I need to, but for now I'm happy to let the body be exposed to the elements.
-It will soon be anyway, so nothing to worry about or to overly protect.
+I also considered buying a full or part car cover but was not ready to commit to any of them as I wasn't fully convinced.
+Apparently, some cover 'properties' and GRP are not best-buddies Also, the ones with the flocked inner lining could, after a while, have dust and grit embedded into the fibres and of which could scratch the surface, so not going there yet.
+I will be looking into this more when I need to, but for now, I'm happy to let the body be exposed to the elements.

-Created a 45 degree angle by chamfering the top 1/3rd off the pads with the Dremel and flat file, and I took off about 2 mm off the top of the backing plate.
-The I refitted and put a smear of grease on them.
+Created a 45-degree angle by chamfering the top 1/3rd off the pads with the Dremel and flat file, and I took off about 2 mm off the top of the backing plate.
+Then I refitted and put a smear of grease on them.

 The mod' in the picture might look a bit scratty, but it looks better than in the picture.